Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 RTMP became the de facto standard for contribution over the public internet.
-But there are limitations for the payload to be transmitted, since RTMP as a media specific protocol only supports two audio channels and a restricted set of audio and video codecs, lacking support for newer formats such as HEVC, VP9, or AV1.
+But there are limitations for the payload to be transmitted, since RTMP as a media specific protocol only supports two audio channels and a restricted set of audio and video codecs, lacking support for newer formats such as HEVC{{H.265}}, VP9{{VP9}}, or AV1{{AV1}}.

 Since RTMP, HLS and DASH rely on TCP, these protocols can only guarantee acceptable reliability over connections with low RTTs, and can’t use the bandwidth of network connections to their full extent due to limitations imposed by congestion control.
-Notably, QUIC has been designed to address these problems with HTTP-based delivery protocols in HTTP/3.
+Notably, QUIC{{I-D.ietf-quic-transport}} has been designed to address these problems with HTTP-based delivery protocols in HTTP/3{{I-D.ietf-quic-http}}.
 Like QUIC, SRT uses UDP instead of the TCP transport protocol, but includes features which assure more reliable delivery.

 ## Secure Reliable Transport Protocol

-Low latency video transmissions across reliable (usually local) IP based networks typically take the form of MPEG-TS unicast or multicast streams using the UDP/RTP protocol, where any packet loss can be mitigated by enabling forward error correction (FEC).
+Low latency video transmissions across reliable (usually local) IP based networks typically take the form of MPEG-TS{{ISO13818-1}} unicast or multicast streams using the UDP/RTP protocol, where any packet loss can be mitigated by enabling forward error correction (FEC).
 Achieving the same low latency between sites in different cities, countries or even continents is more challenging.
-While it is possible with satellite links or dedicated MPLS networks, these are expensive solutions.
+While it is possible with satellite links or dedicated MPLS{{RFC3031}} networks, these are expensive solutions.
 The use of public internet connectivity, while less expensive, imposes significant bandwidth overhead to achieve the necessary level of packet loss recovery.
 Introducing selective packet retransmission (reliable UDP) to recover from packet loss removes those limitations.